 No excess funds will be issued until a credit appears on the student's account.
 When financial aid-including scholarships, grants, loans, work study payments, etc.-has been received and a credit balance is generated, the student will be eligible for a refund.
-In no case will money be refunded to a student while that student owes money to the college.
+In no case will money be refunded to a student while that student owes money to the College.
 No refunds will be issued prior to Census Day.
+A refund will not be issued until a refund request has been submitted.
+Refund requests must be submitted via the CAMS Student Portal.